SaiChrisZHANG/Math-in-Economics/README.md

-# Math-in-Economics
+# Math in Economics

-### Author: Sai Zhang
+Author: Sai Zhang

-This project tries to organize math knowledge required for economic researchers, with content ranging from basic conceptions and definitions to advanced theorems and techniques.
+This project combines aims to organize the math knowledge necessary for economic researchers, with content ranging from basic conceptions and definitions to advanced theorems and techniques.
+Following topics are covered:

+This open-source project welcomes contributions from all interested parties, feel free to math things up!